-CIWEM’s Policy Team works with an extensive range of Special Interest Groups, Technical Panels and Networks to utilise the strong technical expertise of our members to ensure that the Institution is able to deliver high quality, timely outputs on a wide range of environmental issues.
+We work through a range of Special Interest Groups and Networks to harness the strong technical expertise of our members, ensuring that we deliver high quality, timely research, reports, advice and guidance on a wide range of environmental issues.

 If you’d like to get involved in any of our policy and technical work there are many opportunities to join a community related to your area of expertise.